 Results

+Twenty-three individuals were initially contacted in recruitment, with three not eligible and three not responding to follow-up contact.
+The majority of individuals contacted us in response to advertisement through major trauma centres (approx. 40%; these included Wessex, Sussex and East Midlands), this was followed by social media (approx. 30%), professional networks (approx. 20%; including university contacts) and public advertisement (approx. 10%; i.e., posters).
+Snowball sampling occurred once we had engaged with the trauma centres in online recruitment, particularly through patient and public involvement groups.

 Public participants had either direct experience of traumatic injury, or indirect experience through supporting trauma survivors (see Table 2).
 Four main themes and thirteen sub-themes were identified, representing: the priorities and barriers for returning to work after traumatic injury, experiences of OTs, and opportunities for OTs in supporting RTW.
+The themes were prioritised based on our participant demographic, in that the majority were people having returned to work, voluntary work or education for at least 80% of hours pre-injury (Kendrick et al. 2021).

 <<< INSERT TABLE 2 HERE >>>